 With that in mind, let’s look at how the entourage effect is believed to work.

 In essence, the entourage effect theory says that the various components found in cannabis work together to increase the beneficial effects of CBD.

-CBD is a compound naturally found in the hemp plant, but it is not alone: there are also over 100 other cannabinoids, as well as terpenes and flavonoids – components that give all plants their taste and smell.
+CBD is a compound naturally found in the hemp plant, but it is not alone.

 According to the theory, these compounds can produce stronger results when you take them together.
 This is because of the way that the different components interact with one another, creating a synergistic effect.